caarlos0/gophercon-2025/slides.md

 ## Command Line Interfaces

-- User gives input through commands, gets results printed below them
+- User gives input by typing commands
-- Might take extra inputs through args, flags, env, config files
+- Prompts, args, flags, env, configuration files, STDIN
-- Are usually non-interactive
+- Usually non-interactive (y/N)
+- Easy to script
-- Examples: shells (bash, zsh, fish), git, coreutils, kubectl
+- Examples: shells (bash, zsh, fish), git, coreutils, kubectl, docker

 ^ you can think of a shell, or things like git, kubectl, and many others you type commands giving them inputs and it prints the ouput, and that's pretty